zaklaus/gtac_roleplay/README.md

-# Asshat Gaming
-## GTA Connected Roleplay Division
+# Vortrex's Roleplay Resource

 ### Description
-This is the roleplay resource for Asshat Gaming's GTAC servers
+This is Vortrex's Roleplay Resource

 ### Git Branches
 * master/main - The current release. *Never commit to this branch directly*
-* testing - The next upcoming release.
+* nightly - The next upcoming release.
 All feature/fix/change branches are merged into this one
-* feature/fix/change - This is where the stuff you're currently working on goes into.
+* feature/fix/change - This is where the stuff currently being working on goes into.

 ### Scripting Style
 * Always use camelCase, even for event names.